crimpy/4D-Data-Visualizer/README.md

 Currently the model maximum dimensions are 36x41x15 but this can be adjusted in further versions.

 I'm open to suggestions on how to make the application more efficient.
 Please let me know!

+11/3/2016: made some tweaks to the application for some better functionality and performance.